heroiclabs/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 The match handler that govern Authoritative Multiplayer matches must implement all of the function callbacks below.

 !!!
 Note "Handler Errors"
-    Errors generated in any of the callbacks result in the match ending immetiately and a force disconnect of all clients currently connected to that match.
+    Errors generated in any of the callbacks result in the match ending immediately and a force disconnect of all clients currently connected to that match.

 __match_init(context, params) -> state, tickrate, label__